huggingface/hub-docs/tasks/src/zero-shot-classification/about.md

 ## About the Task

-Zero Shot Classification is a name for prompting a large language model with a task in natural language.
+Zero Shot Classification is the task of predicting a class that wasn't seen by the model during training.
 This method, which leverages a pre-trained language model, can be thought of as an instance of [transfer learning](https://www.youtube.com/watch?v=BqqfQnyjmgg) which generally refers to using a model trained for one task in a different application than what it was originally trained for.
-This is particularly useful for situations where there is little labeled data.
+This is particularly useful for situations where the amount of labeled data is small.

 In Zero Shot Classification we provide a model with a prompt, a sequence of text that describes what we want our model to do in natural language.
 Zero shot classification does not include any examples of the desired task being completed.
 This differs from Single or Few Shot Classification, as these tasks include either a single or a few examples of the desired task being completed.